Looking for another platform? See the complete list of platforms RethinkDB supports.

 The following instructions were tested on Linux Mint 16.

-sudo apt-get install build-essential protobuf-compiler python \ libprotobuf-dev libcurl4-openssl-dev \ libboost-all-dev libncurses5-dev \ libjemalloc-dev wget m4
+sudo apt-get install build-essential protobuf-compiler \ python3 python-is-python3 \ libprotobuf-dev libcurl4-openssl-dev \ libboost-all-dev m4 g++ libssl-dev \ libjemalloc-dev

 Download and extract the archive: